vectorgrp/sil-kit-fmu-importer/README.md

 After running the command, the FMU Importer will internally create a SIL Kit participant and connect to the SIL Kit registry configured in the SIL Kit configuration file.
 If no configuration was provided or if it did not specify a registry URI, the default URI `silkit://localhost:8500` will be used.
+The FMU Importer uses the SIL Kit logger for its output.
+Therefore, you need to provide a SIL Kit configuration file that contains a `Logging` section to see any output provided by the FMU Importer.

 ## **Lifecycle and Time Synchronization Modes**